jw120/mal/jw-haskell/README.md

 Design choices:

-* Text used internally throughout - GIVING UP ON THIS?
-* megaparsec (using its lex helpers)
+* Megaparsec (using its lex helpers) for parsing
+* Text used internally throughout
-* Either for parsing errors and for eval errors
+* Application monad using Either for errors, State for environment along with IO

-*** How do we make persistent?
-Either have a mutable state or force tests to run in a chain?

 Tools used